curityio/kafka-zero-trust/README.md

 ![Event Based Calls](./doc/events.png)

 The initial call to the Sales API only writes to an event store, so it is easy to start processing transactionally.\
-This type of setup also copes with some microservices being temporarily offline.\
+This type of setup also copes with some microservices being temporarily offline.
-An overall goal for this repo will be to make the microservices code look simple.

 ## Message Data